 Creating and Editing Schedules

 After starting a schedule, Looker displays a dialog box with your scheduling choices.
-Here is an example Schedule dialog box for a dashboard:
+If your Looker admin has given you the proper permission, you will see the option to deliver to a Webhook.
+Here is an example of a Schedule dialog box for a dashboard:

 The following sections explain each scheduling setting for a webhook destination.
 For a description of all scheduling options, see the main scheduling documentation page.